 If I am coming to campus for work, can I bring my children or elderly family members to campus?No. For the safety of the entire community, employees may not bring children or elders to work with them, even if they are well.

 Are employees permitted to work from home?

-The University has established a Coronavirus Work from Home (C-WFH) program that allows eligible employees to work from their personal residence (“home”) through December 31st, for days they are not needed in on campus, so long as the employees are fully available, document the hours they work if they need to normally track their hours, and take appropriate leave for the time they are not working.
+The University has established a Coronavirus Work from Home (C-WFH) program that allows eligible employees to work from their personal residence (“home”) through March 31st, 2021 for days they are not needed on campus, so long as the employees are fully available, document the hours they work if they need to normally track their hours, and take appropriate leave for the time they are not working.